-Table 12 summarizes the status of the compliance of the proposed project with Federal and State environmental laws.
-In addition to a small amount of increased fill material being placed inside the critical habitat for the Piping Plover (Federally listed as Threatened) the Atlantic sturgeon has been listed as Endangered as of February 6, 2012 and will be addressed in this EA and associated appendices.
-The District has determined construction of the project is not expected to adversely affect this species.
-The National Oceanic and Atmospheric Administration and USFWS will have an opportunity to review and comment on the project during the public notice period in December 2013.
-Previous environmental approvals on past renourishments have demonstrated no adverse affects to a similar endangered species, the Shortnose sturgeon.
+Table 11 summarizes the status of the compliance of the proposed project with Federal and State environmental laws.
+In addition to a small amount of increased fill material being placed inside the critical habitat for the Piping Plover (Federally listed as Threatened), the Atlantic sturgeon was listed as Endangered on February 6, 2012 and has been addressed in this EA and associated appendices.
+The District concluded that construction of the project is not expected to adversely affect this species.
+Previous renourishments of the Tybee Shore Protection Project demonstrated no adverse affects to a similar endangered species, the Shortnose sturgeon.
 These two components are the only new anticipated environmental considerations that were not addressed in the previous (2008) nourishment.
+The National Oceanic and Atmospheric Administration and USFWS reviewed and commented on the project during the public notice period in December 2013.
+A copy of all public comments received is provided in Appendix E.